Yasuhiro Nightow: Biography

 Nightow was born in Yokohama, and moved to Yokosuka when he was in elementary school, and spent his junior high and high school years in Shizuoka.
-His first exposure to comics was through Fujio Akatsuka's Tensai Bakabon, and he was also influenced by the comics of Leiji Matsumoto such as Yamato, Harlock and 999.
+His first exposure to comics was through Fujio Akatsuka's Tensai Bakabon, and he was also influenced by the comics of Leiji Matsumoto such as Cosmoship Yamato, Captain Harlock and Galaxy Express 999.
 He also was drawn to the work done in Shogakukan's Weekly Shōnen Sunday which included artists Rumiko Takahashi and Fujihiko Hosono.
 Regarding "new wave" artists, he liked Katsuhiro Otomo from Sayonara Nippon, and Fumiko Takano.

 He studied social science and then majored in media studies at Housei University.
 While there, he drew manga as a hobby, and made some dojinshi.
 After graduation, he worked Sekisui House where he sold apartments.
 After three and a half years, he quit his job to draw full-time.
 His first one-shot manga was based on the popular video game franchise Samurai Spirits.
 He had also developed a story titled Call XXXX which was published in Super Jump magazine.